 The Social Studies strand includes History and Geography.
 For 2018-2019, our focus will be American History.
 Students will be given reading assignments, and mapping related to readings.
 In class, student will give brief oral presentations to their class based on the reading assignment.
 We would strongly recommend registering for the afternoon Hands-On-History class where students will play games and create projects to further elaborate on topics learned in the morning class!
 (It’s really fun and if you aren't the sort of parent who is going to make a replica sod house or a create a Native American village diorama at home, you'll love this class, too!)

-Science The class format for Science in Grades 1-5 will use STEM Stations.
+Science The class format for Science in Grades 1-4 uses STEM Stations.
 If you are unfamiliar with STEM, it stands for Science, Technology, Engineering, and Math.
 During the class time, students will participate in teacher-lead, hands-on science labs related to our area of study, which for 2018-2019 is Physics.
 Carefully chosen iPad/laptop apps and games will be used at the Technology Station.
-Legos, K’Nex, Erector, Wedgits, and other manipulatives will be in the Engineering Station with specific instructions on what to build.
+Legos, K’Nex, Erector, Wedgits, and other manipulative toys will be in the Engineering Station with specific instructions on what to build.
 And the Math station will use various means to drive home common basic math concepts appropriate for each age.
 All of this creates a fun and educational environment for learning Science!

 This class offers three 60-minute classes: History, Language Arts, and Science.
 Memory Pegs are introduced within context of each subject, and students are encouraged to work on memorization at home.
 The Intermediate and Middle School classes are similar in structure and content, however Middle School classes are a bit more challenging and have a higher accountability level than the Intermediate classes.